helinyllmz/SSRS-Project1/README.md

- # I made an initial trial project in SSRS.
+ # I experimented with Visual Studio 2022 in the report services project.